To millions of people across the world the only way to start the day is with a good cup of coffee – but is it with filtered drinking water?

 A fantastic, aromatic cup of coffee is the sum of all parts and good quality drinking water is the key ingredient.
 Using a water filter to remove any contaminants will improve the taste, texture and appearance of your coffee.

 By using a device such as a Doulton Water Filter you can be sure of healthy water every time you fill up your coffee machine.
-Removing chemicals and bacteria with the natural ceramic filtration method will result in a smoother brew and a more consistent taste.
+Reducing chemicals and bacteria with the natural ceramic filtration method will result in a smoother brew and a more consistent taste.

 Most coffee houses rely on a water filtration system to maintain the quality of their product, so to get the same great taste at home a water filter is a great investment.